-Beelink is a Chinese PC maker founded in 2011 that came to broader prominence around six years ago with an excellent mini PC product range.
+Beelink is a Chinese PC maker founded in 2011 that came to broader prominence around six years ago with one of the best mini PC product ranges.

 Today we’ll be looking at the U59, a remarkably inexpensive mini-PC that has lots of potential both as a first-rung PC but also as an embedded solution.